Al-Faisal College

-Al-Faisal College (abbreviated as AFC) is currently the largest Islamic school in Australia with approximately 4500 students across all campuses.
-It is also a quad-campus independent Islamic co-educational primary and secondary day school, with campuses in Auburn, Liverpool, Campbelltown and Lakemba.
-Operated by Al-Faisal College Ltd, the college was established in 1998 at the Auburn campus, later expanded to the Campbelltown campus in 2013 and Liverpool campus in 2015.

-The college announced in 2020 that they will be opening up a fourth campus in Lakemba, with construction to start late November 2020.
+Al-Faisal College (AFC) is currently the largest Islamic school in Australia, with 9000+ students across all campuses, as of 2013.
+It is a quad-campus independent Islamic co-educational primary and secondary day school, with campuses in Auburn, Liverpool, Campbelltown.
+Operated by Al-Faisal College Ltd, the college was established at 1998, Auburn campus, and later expanded to the Campbelltown campus in 2013 and Liverpool campus in 2015.
+The college announced in 2020 that it will open a fourth campus in Lakemba, with construction to start late November 2020.

 History

-The Auburn campus opened on 27 April 1998 with 200 students from Kindergarten to Year 2.
-In 2007 the first cohort of Year 12 students, completing the Higher School Certificate graduated from the college.
-Between 2008 and 2018 the school more than tripled in size, from approximately 860 students in 2008 to 2800 students in 2018.
+The Auburn campus opened on 27 April 1998, with 200 students from kindergarten to Year 2.
+In 2007, the first cohort of Year 12 students completing the Higher School Certificate graduated from the college.
+Between 2008 and 2018, the school more than tripled in size, from approximately 860 students in 2008, to 2800 in 2018.

-Al-Faisal College took over Iqra Grammar College at Minto, Campbelltown in 2013 with 440 students and 28 teaching staff bring the total number of enrolments to 1,660.
+Al-Faisal College took over Iqra Grammar College at Minto, Campbelltown in 2013, with 440 students and 28 teaching staff, bringing the total enrolment to 1,660.

-In August 2013, the college's deputy principal for Years 7 to 12, Peter Rompies, said that school will likely not be able to cater for the 200 to 300 students on the "huge waiting lists" for Kindergarten 2014 applications.
+In August 2013, the college's deputy principal for Years 7 to 12, Peter Rompies, said that the school would likely not be able to cater for the 200 to 300 students on the "huge waiting lists" for 2014 kindergarten applications.

-Al-Faisal College Liverpool opened its doors in Term 2 on 27 April 2015 with two classrooms operating out of demountable classrooms.
-In 2016 the school received a $750,000 grant from the state government to improve the facilities.
+Al-Faisal College Liverpool opened its doors in Term 2 on 27 April 2015, with two classrooms operating out of demountable classrooms.
+In 2016, the school received a $750,000 grant from the state government to improve the facilities.New buildings are being built for further resources for their students.